Saeid-Farahani/rss_cralwer/README.md

 # rss_cralwer
-This crawler fetch link from rss feed and gete title from link from it
+This crawler fetch link from rss feed and get title from link from it